-- Four young people's bedrooms with en-suite shower and toilet, all single occupancy; - One staff sleeping-in room with en-suite facilities; - One Senior staff office with en-suite facilities; - Kitchen/dining-room for domestic use, food preparation, cooking and eating; - A comfortably appointed lounge / T.V. area for the general leisure use of the young people plus a conservatory which doubles as an additional play area / lounge.
+- Five young people's bedrooms with en-suite shower and toilet, all single occupancy; - One staff sleeping-in room with en-suite facilities; - Kitchen/dining-room for domestic use, food preparation, cooking and eating; - A comfortably appointed lounge / T.V. area for the general leisure use of the young people plus a conservatory which doubles as an additional play area / lounge.